 Water supply was assured by the construction of tanks, artificial reservoirs, of which the one called after him, exists to this day under the altered name of Baswak Kulam.

 King Devanampiya Tissa

-It was in the reign of King Devanampiya Tissa (250-210 BCE) that the Arahat Mahinda.
+It was in the reign of King Devanampiyatissa (250-210 BCE) that the Arahat Mahinda.
 Son of the great Buddhist Emperor Asoka led a group of missionaries from North India to Sri Lanka.
 With his followers he settled in a hermitage of caves on the hill of Mihintale, (literally, Mahinda s Mountain).

 The new religion swept over the land in a wave.
-The King himself gave for a great monastery in the very heart of the City his own Royal Park- the beautiful Mahamegha Gardens.
+The King himself gave for a great monastery in the very heart of the city his own Royal Park- the beautiful Mahamegha Gardens.

 The Buddhist principality had but a century to flourish when it was temporarily overthrown by an invader from the Chola Kingdom of South India.
 The religion, however, received no set-back.

-At this time far away on the southeast coast, was growing up the prince who was to become the paladin of Sinhala nationalism: Gamini, soon to be surnamed Duttha, the Undutiful (161 - 137 BCE).
-For his entire martial prowess, King Duttha Gamini must have been a man of singular sensibility.
+At this time far away on the southeast coast, was growing up the prince who was to become the paladin of Sinhala nationalism: Gamini, soon to be surnamed Dutta, the Undutiful (161 - 137 BCE).
+For his entire martial prowess, King Dutta Gamini must have been a man of a singular sensibility.
 The lives he had had to take weighed heavily upon him, for slaughter-in any cause- is repugnant to the sincere Buddhist; and the better part of his regime was devoted to expiatory service to the Sangha.

 Two more, at least, of the Anuradhapura Kings must be mentioned; if only because some of the greater monuments are indisputably attributable to them.